Cairo Top Tours

 Amenhotep IV (1372-1354 B.C), son of Amenhotep III and husband of Nefertiti.
 Akhenaten is a unique figure in Egyptian history, he ended the millennial religious order by introducing monotheism.
 Sovereign of the 18th dynasty of the New Kingdom, he assumed the name of the god Aton, that is the Sun god, with whom he identified himself.
 After forcing the cult of this divinity, the pharaoh moved the capital from Thebes to Akhetaten, which is the current Tell El-Amarna city in El Menya, which became the center of the new cult and fought against the powerful priests who tried to keep alive the cult of the god Amun.

-However, the flourishing of this new culture ended with the death of King Akhenaten.
+However, this new culture's flourishing ended with King Akhenaten's death.
 Tutankhamun, who ascended the throne a few years after Akhenaten's death, brought the capital back to Thebes and restored the cult of Amun once again.

 The group of his family statues exhibited inside the Egyptian Museum in Cairo is the greatest example of how art in ancient Egypt had been changed during the Amarna period.